Tensor networks and graphical calculus for open quantum systems: Representations of Completely positive maps

 where $T_{c\rightarrow\sigma}$ is the vectorization change of basis operator introduced in Section~\ref{sec:vec}.
-Thus evolution in terms of the $\chi$-matrix is analogous to our Choi evolution as given in Fig.~\ref{fig:chi-evo}.

-The graphical proof asserting the validity of Eqn~\eqref{eqn:choi-to-chi} is given in Fig.~\ref{fig:choi-to-chi}.
-We also see that if one forms the process matrix with respect to the col-vec basis $\sigma_\alpha = E_{j,i}$ where $\alpha = i+dj$ and $d$ is the dimension of $\2 H$, then $\chi^c=\Lambda$.
+Thus evolution in terms of the $\chi$-matrix is analogous to our Choi evolution as shown below: \figeq{ } Starting with the expression for process matrix evolution in Eq.~\eqref{eqn:chi-evo}, the graphical proof asserting the validity of Eq.~\eqref{eqn:choi-to-chi} is as follows \figeq{ } We also see that if one forms the process matrix with respect to the col-vec basis $\sigma_\alpha = E_{j,i}$ where $\alpha = i+dj$ and $d$ is the dimension of $\2 H$, then we have $\chi=\Lambda$.

-Since the process matrix is a unitary transformation of the Choi-matrix, it shares the same structural conditions for hermitian preservation and complete-positivity as for the Choi-matrix given in Eqns~\eqref{eqn:choi-HP} and \eqref{eqn:choithm} respectively.
-The condition for it to be trace preserving is different however.
+Since the process matrix is a unitary transformation of the Choi-matrix, it shares the same structural conditions for hermitian preservation and complete-positivity as for the Choi-matrix given in Eq.~\eqref{eqn:choi-HP} and \eqref{eqn:choithm} respectively.
+The condition for it to be trace preserving may be written in terms of the matrix elements and basis however.
 These conditions are

-To convert a process-matrix $\chi$ in a basis $\{\sigma_\alpha\}$ to another orthonormal operator basis $\{\omega_\alpha\}$, we may use the inverse transformation to the superoperator change of basis from Section~\ref{sec:sop}.
+To convert a process-matrix $\chi$ in a basis $\{\sigma_\alpha\}$ to another orthonormal operator basis $\{\omega_\alpha\}$, we may use the same change of basis transformation as used for the superoperator change of basis in Section~\ref{sec:sop}.
 That is

 where the superscripts $\sigma,\omega$ denote the basis of the $\chi$-matries.
-This is illustrated in Fig.~\ref{fig:chi-change-basis}.
+This is illustrated as \figeq{ }